hashicorp/terraform-provider-azurerm/website/docs/r/kubernetes_cluster.html.markdown

 * `tags` - (Optional) A mapping of tags to assign to the Node Pool.

 ~> At this time there's a bug in the AKS API where Tags for a Node Pool are not stored in the correct case - you [may wish to use Terraform's `ignore_changes` functionality to ignore changes to the casing](https://www.terraform.io/docs/configuration/resources.html#ignore_changes) until this is fixed in the AKS API.

+* `ultra_ssd_enabled` - (Optional) Used to specify whether the UltraSSD is enabled.
+See [the documentation](https://docs.microsoft.com/en-us/azure/aks/use-ultra-disks) for more information.

 * `upgrade_settings` - (Optional) A `upgrade_settings` block as documented below.